 Who is Chestin?

-For more than 15 years, Dr. Chestin Auzenne-Curl has served students, teachers, and administrators in public school systems and higher education.
+For more than 20 years, Dr. Chestin Auzenne-Curl has served students, teachers, and administrators in public school systems and higher education.
 Chestin’s professional roles include various critical teaching and program leadership roles in K–12, as well as teaching and mentoring in higher education.
+She is also an internationally awarded qualitative research fellow.
 Through aha!
 Process Chestin provides training and consulting services for Emotional Poverty, Academic Coaching, Rich Instruction, A Framework for Understanding Poverty, and Research-Based Strategies.

 - Doctor of Philosophy in Curriculum and Instruction, Urban Teacher Education, University of Houston Main Campus